SavaiRavikiran/Monitoring_With_Prometheus-Grafana/README.md

 # **Prometheus: Overview and Architecture**

 Prometheus is an open-source monitoring and alerting system that is widely used in the DevOps and cloud-native ecosystem.
 It was developed by SoundCloud and later donated to the Cloud Native Computing Foundation (CNCF).
 Prometheus is designed to

+Prometheus was created to monitor highly dynamic container environments like Kubernetes, Docker Swarm, etc. However, it can also be used in a traditional non-container infrastructure where you have just bare servers with applications deployed directly on it.
+So over the past years, Prometheus has become the mainstream monitoring tool of choice in the container and microservice world.

 **Key Features of Prometheus:**
 1. **Multi-Dimensional Data Model:** Prometheus follows a multi-dimensional data model, where each data point is identified by a combination of key-value pairs.
 This allows for flexible and efficient querying and aggregation of metrics.